ChilliCream/hotchocolate-docs/docs/pagination.md

 Pagination is one of the common problems that you have to solve when implementing your backend.
 Often, sets of data are to large to pass them directly to the consumer of your service.

-Pagingation solves this problem by giving the consumer the capability to fetch a set in chunks.
+Pagination solves this problem by giving the consumer the capability to fetch a set in chunks.

-There are various ways to implement pagingation in your server and you can basically do what ever feels best for you.
+There are various ways to implement pagination in your server and you can basically do what ever feels best for you.

 However, there are two models that you see in most GraphQL server implementations and we have some specific helpers for the later one.